kushaladlakha/kushaladlakha/README.md

 - 🔭 I’m currently working on **Self Portfolio**

-- 🌱 I’m currently learning **Java Sript**
+- 🌱 I’m currently learning **Java Script**

-- 👯 I’m looking to collaborate on **with companies for internship**
+- 👯 I’m looking to collaborate  **with companies for internship**

 - 🤝 I’m looking for help with **open source contribution**

-- 📝 I regularly write articles on [Whatever i feel like to write.](Whatever i feel like to write.)
+- 📝 I regularly write articles on [Whatever i feel like to write.]

 - 💬 Ask me about **Web Development**